 Diagnosis Of Seizures

-Health history and details of symptoms may help to obtain a clinical diagnosis of seizures in babies.
+Health history and symptom details may help obtain a clinical diagnosis of seizures in babies.
+Documenting and reporting the baby’s symptoms and seizure occurrences to the doctor can assist in diagnosis.
 However, an electroencephalogram (EEG) is ordered to confirm the diagnosis.
 EEG testing records the electrical activity of the brain through electrodes placed on the scalp.
 Usually, EEG abnormalities are seen in babies with seizure disorders but sometimes EEG may be normal, especially in inter-ictal phases.

 Brain imaging studies such as computed tomography (CT) scans and magnetic resonance imaging (MRI) scans are often done to visualize brain tissue abnormalities.
 In addition, blood tests and cerebrospinal fluid (CSF) analysis are also often ordered to identify underlying causes.